 Metrix Services

+NLF: Boards must inform Workforce Solutions Office staff members of the updated enrollment expiration dates included in this guidance.

 NLF: Boards must inform Workforce Solutions Office staff that only services specified in this guidance are available through the Metrix statewide initiative.

 NLF: Boards must inform Workforce Solutions Office staff that the following Metrix services are available through the Metrix statewide initiative:

-General Online Coursework—This includes job readiness courses, such as non-occupational courses that may provide soft-skills training or other job-related preparation, and other online courses not intended to lead to Metrix Industry Certification Assistance.
+General Online Coursework—This includes job readiness courses, such as nonoccupational courses that may provide soft-skills training or other job-related preparation, and other online courses not intended to lead to Metrix Industry Certification Assistance.

 Metrix Industry Certification Track Training and Assistance—This includes occupational training courses in a specific Metrix certification track, as well as Metrix Industry Certification Assistance, such as practice tests, exam vouchers, and exam scheduling.

+NLF: Boards must ensure Workforce Solutions Office staff members do not enroll any individuals in Metrix services after the following dates:

+General Online Coursework—September 25, 2025

+Metrix Industry Certification Track Training and Assistance—July 1, 2025

+NLF: Boards must inform Workforce Solutions Office staff members individuals enrolled in Metrix are assigned a license that allows them to launch courses for 180 days from the date access is granted.

 Workforce Enrollment

 NLF: Boards must ensure that individuals are eligible for and enrolled as WIOA statewide program participants before receiving any Metrix services, including General Online Coursework, such as job readiness courses.
 Access to Metrix through the Online Learning Resources page in WorkInTexas.com and the Metrix portal are limited to participants identified and enrolled by local Workforce Solutions Offices staff.